On This Page

 When We Went

 It rained every single day we were in Maui.
-The rain came in quick, torrential downpours, then dissipated just as fast as it had arrived.
+The rain came in quick, torrential downpours, then dissipated just as fast as it arrived.

 Length of time